aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 - The type does not represent an array.
 - The type is not an open or closed generic type.

-**Note –** Whereas using generic types' identifiers is forbidden in template expressions, you can use identifiers of nullable types in the shorthand "T?" form.
+**Note –** Whereas using generic types' identifiers is forbidden in template expressions, you can use identifiers of nullable types in the shorthand "`T?`" form.

 Also, the engine enables you to use anonymous types in template expressions.
 Such types are useful while composing expressions with grouping by multiple keys.
 See "Appendix A. Enumeration Extension Methods" for the examples.